OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

 1. Any Onion Dock to power the Omega (we really like the Mini Dock for this purpose)
 1. A USB storage device or microSD (for Omega2+)

+// TODO: mention that:
+// * we like the Mini Dock for this project if you plan to keep it in one place
+// * we like the Power Dock if you plan to make this a truly portable network storage

 ### Step-by-Step

+// TODO: whoa...
+NAS? this came out of nowhere!

 Let's turn your Omega into a portable NAS!